Text Classification with Spacy 3.0

 {“category”: “ENTERTAINMENT”, “headline”: “What You Missed About The Saddest Death In ‘Avengers: Infinity War’”, “authors”: “Bill Bradley”, “link”: “https://www.huffingtonpost.com/entry/saddest-death-avengers-infinity-war_us_5af9dc8de4b0200bcab7d3e0", “short_description”: “Directors Joe and Anthony Russo answer our most pressing questions.”, “date”: “2018–05–25”}

-.
+The two fields we’re interested in are category and headline.
 Our task will be to determine the category based on the text of the headline.
 Note that each headline in this set has a single category.
 In some classification tasks, multiple categories are allowed.

-.
+The headlines in this set fall into 41 categories, and you can see that the data is reasonably unbalanced.
+The largest category (POLITICS) has 32,739 examples, while the smallest (EDUCATION) has 1004.
+To make this an easier task, we’ll only use data from the top 4 categories: POLITICS, WELLNESS, ENTERTAINMENT and TRAVEL.
 There are 76,511 examples in total across these 4 categories.
 I randomly shuffled the lines of data, and split the entire set into 3 files of length 10,000, 10,000 and 56,511 respectively.
 These are my test, dev and train splits.

-Spacy cannot directly read data in this format, and so we have to convert to a binary format that Spacy can work with, using the DocBin
+Spacy cannot directly read data in this format, and so we have to convert to a binary format that Spacy can work with, using the DocBin structure:

 from spacy.tokens import DocBin

-import spacydef convert(infile, outfile):
+def convert(infile, outfile):

 nlp = spacy.blank("en")